-The Secretary-General will participate in several sessions of the World Economic Forum on a wide range of policy issues and will also hold bilateral meetings with a number of Forum participants.
+The Secretary-General participated in several sessions of the World Economic Forum on a wide range of policy issues and also held bilateral meetings with a number of Forum participants.

 The Co-operative Research Programme (CRP)'s Call for Applications for conference sponsorship and research fellowships for funding in 2017 has CLOSED.
 The CRP supports work on sustainable use of natural resources in agriculture, forests, fisheries and food production.

 The Secretary-General delivered a keynote speech at the 5th Global Review of Aid for Trade event and presented the OECD/WTO Aid for Trade at a Glance publication.
 He also held bilateral meetings with several heads of international organisations.

 Mr. Angel Gurría, Secretary-General of the OECD, was in Davos to attend the World Economic Forum 2015.

 The migration of women is a growing phenomenon in most countries.
 About half of all international migrants are women, according to OECD data.
 Over the years, the body of knowledge on the participation of highly skilled women to migration flows has increased but despite this growing knowledge, there is low visibility of research findings for policy makers and multilateral organizations.

 The secretary-General attended the World Economic Forum 2014 Davos where he delivered remarks in different sessions and held bilateral meetings with officials from several countries attending the Forum.